7AATC413 Art as a Theological Medium

 Assessment: one 5,000-word essay (100%)

-Teaching pattern: one two-hour weekly class over ten weeks
+Teaching pattern: one two-hour class per week (10 weeks)

 NB There are limited places available on this module due to its taking place in part at the National Gallery.
 MA Christianity & The Arts students are guaranteed a place; however, students on other programmes interested in taking this module should also submit an alternative choice on your module registration form

 This module will look at how art has acted as a means of expressing and developing religious ideas; a way to make theological points that has its own status alongside the academic treatise, the sermon, or the ecclesiastical pronouncement.
 It will investigate how pictures have both transmitted and innovated on religious tradition, and will ask whether there are distinctive things that the visual arts can achieve which other modes of theological communication cannot manage so easily (if at all).

 This is one of two modules in the MA in Christianity and the Arts that relate principally to paintings in the National Gallery collection.
 The module is 20 taught hours, in 10 sessions during the Lent Term 2011, and will normally (though not always) be taught in the Gallery - the first hour or so on the Gallery floor, and the second hour in a seminar room.

 The module has a ‘special topic’ for focussed study within the broader parameters of the module’s theme.